Can AI power the Global Mapping and Quantification of Animal Suffering? the Pain Atlas Project

 1. Mapping of Suffering

-This component involves a comprehensive analysis of the primary source of suffering endured by different animal species throughout their lives and various contexts.
-This includes injuries, diseases, deprivations, and stressors, building on efforts such as the Veterinary Extension of SNOMED CT.
-The primary aim is to construct a detailed inventory of pain sources, laying the groundwork for subsequent quantification efforts.
+This component involves a comprehensive analysis of the primary source of suffering endured by different animal species throughout their lives and various contexts (Figure 1, sections I & II).
+This includes conditions such as injuries, diseases, deprivations, and stressors, building on efforts such as the Veterinary Extension of SNOMED CT.

 2. Quantification of Suffering

-This component involves use of the Cumulative Pain metric to estimate the magnitude of suffering associated with each of the sources of suffering identified.
+This component involves use of the Cumulative Pain metric to estimate the magnitude of suffering associated with each of the sources of suffering identified (Figure 1, section III).
 In a large-scale effort such as the Atlas, the instructions would be more detailed than those allowed with user-end resources like Custom GPTs.
 For instance, the results for each Pain-Track should be the consensus (or average) of the results obtained from different ‘agents’, each with a different specialty (e.g., ‘physiologist’, ‘veterinary’, ‘neuroscientist’)

 3. Visualization of Suffering

-This final component involves use of visualization tools to construct a detailed and global landscape of suffering across species and living conditions.
-The focus will be on highlighting hotspots of suffering and the effectiveness of potential interventions.
-This analytical phase is critical for transforming raw data into actionable insights, ultimately guiding decision-making and intervention strategies.
+This final component uses visualization tools to construct a detailed and global landscape of suffering across species and living conditions.
+The focus will be on highlighting hotspots of suffering and assessing the effectiveness of potential interventions.
+This analytical phase is crucial for transforming raw data into actionable insights, ultimately guiding decision-making and intervention strategies..

 We invite everyone to provide feedback in the EA forum and discuss potential collaborations (feel free to also reach out to us at AI@welfarefootprint.org).